-Adding Synology DSM to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Synology DSM integration to your Home Assistant instance, use this My button:

 Synology DSM can be auto-discovered by Home Assistant.
 If an instance was found, it will be shown as Discovered.
 You can then set it up right away.

 If it wasn’t discovered automatically, don’t worry!
 You can set up a manual integration entry: